Early Childhood Direction Centers

 - parent education programs and resources,

-- the State's early intervention system.
+- and the State's early intervention system.

-- assisting parents in obtaining services,
+- assist parents in obtaining services,

-- coordination of services between agencies, and
+- promote coordinating services between agencies, and

 Additional Resources: